sgothel/gluegen/doc/GlueGen_Mapping.md

 to receive asynchronous and off-thread native toolkit events, where a generated native callback function dispatches the events to Java.

+### Required *LibraryOnLoad*
+Note that [`LibraryOnLoad Bindingtest2`](#libraryonload-librarybasename-for-jni_onload-) must be specified in exactly one native code-unit.
+It provides code to allow the generated native callback-function to attach the current thread to the `JavaVM*` generating a new `JNIEnv*`in daemon mode - or just to retrieve the thread's `JNIEnv*`, if already attached to the `JavaVM*`.

+### *JavaCallback* Configuration

+Configuration directives are as follows:

+    JavaCallbackDef  <SetCallbackFunctionName> <CallbackFunctionType> <CallbackFunction-UserParamIndex> [<SetCallback-KeyClassName>]
+    JavaCallbackKey  <SetCallbackFunctionName> (SetCallback-ParamIdx)*

+`JavaCallbackDef` and `JavaCallbackKey` use the name of the `SetCallbackFunction` as its first attribute, as it is core to the semantic mapping of all resources.

+`JavaCallbackDef` attributes:
+- `SetCallbackFunction`: `SetCallbackFunction` name of the native toolkit API responsible to set the callback
+- `CallbackFunctionType`: The native toolkit API typedef-name of the function-pointer-type, aka the callback type name
+- `CallbackFunction-UserParamIndex`: The `userParam` parameter-index of the `CallbackFunctionType`
+- `SetCallback-KeyClassName`: Name of an optional user-implemented `SetCallback-KeyClass`, providing the hash-map-key - see below

+The `SetCallbackFunction` is utilized to set the `CallbackFunction` as well as to remove it passing `null` for the `CallbackFunction`.

+If mapping the `CallbackFunction` to keys, the user must specify the same key arguments when setting and removing the ``CallbackFunction`.

+#### *JavaCallback* Key Definition

+If no keys are defined via `JavaCallbackKey`, or manually injected using a custom `SetCallback-KeyClass`, see below, the `CallbackFunction` has global scope.

+Keys allow to limit the scope, i.e. map multiple `CallbackFunction` to the different keys.

+Key arguments must match in `SetCallbackFunction` to remove a previously set `CallbackFunction`.

+`JavaCallbackKey` attributes
+- `SetCallbackFunction`: `SetCallbackFunction` name of the native toolkit API responsible to set the callback
+- `SetCallback-ParamIdx`: List of parameter indices of the `SetCallbackFunction`, denoting the key(s) limiting the callback scope, i.e. the callback and all resources will be mapped to this key.
+The optional `SetCallback-KeyClass` may override this semantic.

+Beside generating the actual function mapping of the API, additional query methods are generated, passing the keys as its paramters
+- `boolean is<SetCallbackFunctionName>Mapped((key-arg)*)` queries whether `SetCallbackFunctionName` is mapped.
+- `ALBUFFERCALLBACKTYPESOFT get<SetCallbackFunctionName>((key-arg)*)` returns the mapped `CallbackFunction`, null if not mapped
+- `Object get<SetCallbackFunctionName>UserParam((key-arg)*)` returns the mapped `userParam` object, null if not mapped

+#### Custom `SetCallback-KeyClass`

+The `SetCallback-KeyClass` is the optional user-written hash-map-key definition and shall handle all key parameter of the `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

+`SetCallback-KeyClass` may be used to add external key-components, e.g. current-thread or a toolkit dependent context.

+The `SetCallback-KeyClass` shall implement the following hash-map-key standard methods
+- `boolean equals(Object)`
+- `int hashCode()`
+- `SetCallback-KeyClassName(...)` constructor receiving all key parameter of `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

+### *JavaCallback* Notes
+Please consider the following *currently enabled* constraints using JavaCallback
+- Only one interface callback-method binding is allowed for a native callback function, e.g. `T2_CallbackFunc01` (see above)
+  - Implying that the native single function-pointer typedef must be mapped to a single Java method within its interface
+  - Hence it must be avoided that multiple method variation are produced, e.g. due to `char*` to `byte[]` and `String` mapping etc.
+- The native callback function can only return no-value, i.e. `void`, or a primitive type.
+Usually `void` is being used in toolkit APIs.
+- The native callback function argument types must be convertible to JNI Java types as (previously) supported for function return values, using the same conversion function `CMethodBindingEmitter.emitBodyMapCToJNIType(..)`.
+- To remove a JavaCallback the `SetCallbackFunction` must be called with `null` for the `CallbackFunction` argument but with the same [*key arguments* (see `JavaCallbackKey`)](#javacallback-key-definition) as previously called to set the callback.
+- Exactly one native code-unit for the library must specify [`LibraryOnLoad libraryBasename`](#libraryonload-librarybasename-for-jni_onload-)
+- `SetCallbackFunction` is thread safe
+- ...

+### JavaCallback Example 1
+This is a generic example.

+The callback `T2_CallbackFunc01` has global scope, i.e. is not mapped to any key and can be only set globally.

 C-API header snippet:
 ```
 typedef void ( * T2_CallbackFunc01)(size_t id, const char* msg, void* usrParam);